IDMIL/tstick-docs/docs/Technical Requirements and Constraints.md

 ### 4. Reliability and Maintainability

 As the name suggests this section contains all requirements relating to reliability and availability.
 This includes a PIR and PMR target for the T-Stick.
-We use the model defined in INSERTREFERENCEHERE for computing the PIR and PMR of the T-Stick.
+We use the model defined in the [Availability Modelling](./Availability%20Modelling.md) page for computing the PIR and PMR of the T-Stick.
 The robustness requirements are to ensure the T-Stick can handle elevated levels of shaking and jabbing for short periods of time without permanent failures.

 | **ID** | **Requirements** | **Verification Method (IADT)** |
 |----|----|----|